Maven Central FAQ

 Q: Is the Central Portal better than the older OSSRH?

-What better means is very objective, obviously.
+What better means is very subjective, obviously.

 - The UI feels more modern.